ceejbot/galls-law/webrebels.md

 # [fit] your platform
 # [fit] your database

 ^ We went from js inside couchdb to js in node services.
-We also pulled data out of couchdb onto the file system and into postgres.

 ---